electron/electron/docs/api/crash-reporter.md

 Returns `Boolean` - Whether reports should be submitted to the server.
 Set through the `start` method or `setUploadToServer`.

-**NOTE:** This API can only be used from the main process
+**Note:** This API can only be used from the main process.

 ### `crashReporter.setUploadToServer(uploadToServer)` _macOS_

 * `uploadToServer` Boolean _macOS_ - Whether reports should be submitted to the server

 This would normally be controlled by user preferences.
+This has no effect if called before `start` is called.

-**NOTE:** This API can only be used from the main process
+**Note:** This API can only be used from the main process.

 ## Crash Report Payload